Webique/webique-nexus/DEPLOYMENT.md

    - Check that all imports are using CommonJS syntax

 2. **TypeScript "Cannot find type definition file for 'node'" error:**
-   - This has been fixed with custom type definitions
+   - Fixed by moving @types/node to dependencies (not devDependencies)
+   - Added proper TypeScript configuration with "types": ["node"]
    - The build now uses `--noEmit false` flag for better compatibility

 3. **CORS errors:**